Brymo: Chocolate City departure

 In May 2013, Brymo announced on Twitter he had left Chocolate City.
 Audu Maikori, who was CEO of Chocolate City, refuted Brymo's claims during a press conference at the label's office in Lekki.
 Maikori said Brymo still had three years left on his contract and still needed to record two albums.
 According to newspaper Vanguard, during the press conference, Maikori said Brymo had committed an act of insubordination when he refused to remove a picture he posted on Instagram.
-While speaking to journalists in June 2013, Brymo said Chocolate City cheated him when it to explain how his second studio album was leaked, and that there was no accountability in the way his album was being sold and distributed.
+While speaking to journalists in June 2013, Brymo said Chocolate City cheated him when it failed to explain how his second studio album was leaked, and that there was no accountability in the way his album was being sold and distributed.

 In August 2013, Brymo signed a distribution deal with digital media company Spinlet, enabling it to distribute his next album online.
 Nigerian Entertainment Today reported Spinlet discontinued the deal after Chocolate City made them aware of the label's existing contract with Brymo.
 On 14 October 2013, Chocolate City filed an interim injunction against Brymo, restraining him from partaking in musical ventures beyond the confines of his contract.
 Six days later, Brymo released his third studio album despite reports about the injunction.
 On 21 October, a judge at the Federal High Court of Lagos restrained Brymo from releasing and distributing any musical work pending Chocolate City's lawsuit against him.

 According to The Nation, Brymo and his management met with Chocolate City representatives in October 2013 to discuss mutually-agreeable terms.
 Chocolate City asked Brymo to sign an agreement during the meeting but failed.
 On 11 November 2013, Premium Times reported the legal teams of both parties met in court for a hearing and that the case was adjourned to 5 December 2013.
 Between December 2013 and March 2014, the case was adjourned four times for several reasons.
 In March 2014, the Federal High Court of Lagos lifted the restraint it put on Brymo.
 In May 2014, Nigerian Entertainment Today reported the judge presiding over the case withdrew after he was accused of bias.
 In a radio interview with Toolz in May 2016, Brymo said he did not win the case against Chocolate City, saying: "we had the opportunity to iron it out in court but they fried it up.
 I don’t know what they did but they definitely spoke to the judge and spoke to the lawyers and scrapped the case, they are lawyers; they can do it."